-The Seismic Risk in South America (SARA) project took off in January 2013.
+The South America Risk Assessment (SARA) project took off in January 2013.

 The three-year project aims to calculate hazard and risk, and to estimate the compounding social and economic factors that increase the physical damage and decrease the post-event capacities of populations to respond to and recover from damaging earthquake events in South America, by involving local experts from throughout the region.

 The project has been now extended to 7 countries: Peru, Equador, Venezuela, Colombia, Bolivia, Chile and Argentina.
 In addition to the seismic risk assessment at a national scale, a number of detailed city scenarios are also being developed, with the purposes of producing important results for communication of risk and disaster risk reduction